iann838/ayolo/README.md

 | `Back` | Annotator | Navigate previous Image |
 | `Forward` | Annotator | Navigate next Image |

-> `Back` and `Forward` buttons are not available in most mice, they are typically available on gaming mice
+> `Back` and `Forward` buttons are not available in some mice, they are typically only available on gaming mice

-# Contribute
+## Contribute

 Contributions are welcomed, as long as it doesn't cause any harm to users.

-# Possibly implemented features ?
+## Possibly implemented features ?

 I am a normal hooman who has a daily job, thus not a lot time available, but ... let's put some expectations ... soon :tm:.